benc-uk/go-rest-api/readme.md

 - Placeholders for versioning and build details
 - A standard Dockerfile

-This has been developed in Go 1.12 and uses modules
+This has been developed in Go 1.12, uses modules and follows the https://github.com/golang-standards/project-layout guidelines for project structure